Nine Keys To Achieve Breakthrough Communication (Part 1)

 Ultimately, though, you are responsible for yourself.
 So you should ask for what you want and need, and you should do it in a loving way.
 Although you will not always get want you want, most of the time you will.
 Before you ask, however, it is always a good idea to consider the pros and cons of doing so.
 As with everything else in life, there are benefits and drawbacks to asking for something.
 The most important thing to remember is to make sure that you have established rapport with the person to whom you are making the request, and to be gracious if the response you receive is “Not now” or “No.”

-Give yourself a great gift and begin applying these Four Keys for Exceptional Communication now and you will live an exceptional life.
+Give yourself a great gift and begin applying these Four Keys Achieve Breakthrough Communication now and you will live an exceptional life.

 Delve deeper AND become a Quantum Leap Thinker.
 Read James’s bestseller,